 I think now, the Chief really is playing a very critical role.
 I still don't think of him as a swing vote, because I just don't think his vote is up for grabs in as many cases as the typical swing Justice.
 But I do think he has this independent, institutional concern for the Court and it not moving too fast in one direction or another.
 As an advocate or somebody who watches the Court based on concerns about what they're going to do to things that affect your livelihood, I think keeping that angle on the Chief Justice front of mind is a good idea; that he's looking at the cases in two ways.
 Not just, "What do I think the right answer is as a matter of legal doctrine," but, "How does this fit into my institutional stewardship of the Court?"
-I think that would be a good way to think about the Court going forward. 🎓 capita than in Canada and noting that the pandemic had "shown the longstanding systemic health and racial inequities that put some members of racial and ethnic minority groups at increased risk of getting COVID-19 or experiencing severe illness, regardless of age."
-She also cited what she called a "tsunami of fraud" relating to the virus, with people peddling false cures and fraudulently gaining access to unemployment benefits or funds from the Paycheck Protection Program.
+I think that would be a good way to think about the Court going forward.

-Social Distance Learning" continues from page 1]
+["Social Distance Learning" continues from page 1]